markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 * Text Body: Lorem ipsum text placeholder
 * Download new hero image for hero section

-## Branch
-* `feature/hero-text`

 ## Questions/suggestions for Design Team
 * What will be the marketing text?
 ```
-Other formatting options include checkboxes, code blocks, and the ability to mention a team member(s) using their GitHub handle with the "@" notation.
+Other formatting options we can add to this issue includes checkboxes, code blocks, and the ability to mention a team member(s) using their GitHub handle with the "@" notation.

 Notice on the right side panel, there are options to add labels or team member assignments.
 Let's add the Enhancement label to the `hero-text` issue now and assign it to ourselves.
 To do that, follow these steps: